Georgina90-x/Luxury-Shoes/TESTING.md

 Due to issues with the previous attempt of this website application, I consistently tested the website upon each change to make sure it was running as intended.
 When necessary I wrote print statements, to identify code was running correctly and made adjustments if needed.
 I also used Heroku's logs to identify issues with the deployed website that were not present in the local development.

 ## Automated Testing
-As I was unfamiliar with unit testing as well as Django's unit testing, I tried a couple of unit tests (that were written by jamie2210), but was not confident doing a lot of unit tests and tried to focus on my understanding of what I was looking at.
+As I was unfamiliar with unit testing as well as Django's unit testing, I tried a couple of unit tests (that were written by jamie2210), but was not confident doing a lot of unit tests and tried to focus on my understanding of what I was looking at as a learning opportunity.
 Test Driven Development is something I would love to learn more about as its applications for future code I work on will, i'm sure, prove invaluable.
 _ _ _

 - I used 5 unit tests using the Django unit test framework [Django TestCase](https://docs.djangoproject.com/en/4.1/topics/testing/overview/)